Earlier treatment. Faster recovery.

 Our orthopaedic surgeons address the special needs of the geriatric patient and work with an interdisciplinary team of case managers and social workers, nurse practitioners, and internists to diagnose, educate and provide a treatment plan for patients who are entered into the program.

-- Designed to streamline inpatient care for patients with porosis related fractures.
+- Streamlined inpatient care for patients with porosis related fractures.

 - Promotes a streamlined approach getting patients to surgery within 24 hours or less.
 A decreased time to surgical intervention results in better patient outcomes and shorter lengths of stay.

-- Creates a standardized protocol plan allowing improved efficiency and patient safety.
+- Standardized protocol plan allowing improved efficiency and patient safety.

-- Allows early intervention to facilitate a proper care plan and ease in transition to rehabilitation.
+- Early intervention to facilitate a proper care plan and ease in transition to rehabilitation.

 The goal of this program is to meet the needs of our increasingly aging population by providing timely, cost-effective, patient-centered care to people 65 years and older who suffer fractures.